...

 • Speech therapy to improve the ability to form words, speak aloud, and use other communication skills; can include instruction on how to use special communication devices and treatment of trouble swallowing, called dysphagia

-• Psychological counseling to learn coping skills, work on interpersonal relationships, and improve general emotional well-being; can include medication and other ways to address chemical imbalances that may result from TBI
+• Psychological counselling to learn coping skills, work on interpersonal relationships, and improve general emotional well-being; can include medication and other ways to address chemical imbalances that may result from TBI

-• Vocational counseling to help a patient return to work and community living by finding appropriate work opportunities and ways to deal with workplace challenges
+• Vocational counselling to help a patient return to work and community living by finding appropriate work opportunities and ways to deal with workplace challenges

-• Cognitive therapy to improve memory, attention, perception, learning, planning, and judgment.
-Cognitive Rehabilitation Therapy (CRT) is a strategy aimed at helping individuals regain their normal brain function through an individualized training program.
+• Cognitive therapy to improve memory, attention, perception, learning, planning, and judgement.
+Cognitive Rehabilitation Therapy (CRT) is a strategy aimed at helping individuals regain their normal brain function through an individualised training programme.
 Using this strategy, people may also learn compensatory strategies for coping with persistent deficiencies involving memory, problem-solving, and the thinking skills to get things done.
-CRT programs tend to be highly individualized and their success varies.
+CRT programmes tend to be highly individualised and their success varies.

 The Vital role of Rehabilitation Devices in recovery